NickGrunert/master-thesis/modules/03_truth_compare.typ

     #figure(
       image("../figures/truth_compare/final_results/all_data.png"),
-      caption: [All 20 Calculated Point Clouds normalized to $[0, 1]$.
+      caption: [All twenty Calculated Point Clouds normalized to $[0, 1]$.
 For each the calculated Pearson and Spearman Coefficients are shown.], )<fig:truth_compare:final>

     As demonstrated by @fig:truth_compare:final, the aggregate data for all derivatives, subsequent to being normalized, is confined within the full spectrum of $[0, 1]$.